 The three Leeds CCGs have a duty to make sure we spend our budget wisely and in the most cost effective way.
 Your thoughts on how we spend it are important.
 If we review how we spend money we have the chance to look at how we can use it better, to pay for newer treatments and support other services.

 This page has been superseded by the over-the-counter medicines: changes to prescribing page

-• To not routinely prescribe* branded medicines when a non-branded (generic) product is available, unless there is a medical reason.
+- Not routinely prescribe* branded medicines when a non-branded (generic) product is available unless there is a medical reason.

-(*not routinely prescribing – this means that the prescribing clinician would use their clinical judgement in individual cases if a prescription is needed or not).
+(*not routinely prescribing – this means that the prescribing clinician uses their clinical judgement in individual cases).

 Ultimately, your GP will work with you to make the final decision about your medication, using official and recommended guidelines.
 They will take into account your individual circumstances

 and condition to make an informed decision.
 This will ensure that you receive the best and most effective care, whilst also helping the NHS be more efficient.

 We want an open and genuine conversation with people about the proposed changes to services.
 We want to listen to what you think about our plans.

 Who did we speak to?

 We had an excellent response, with over 3000 people contributing to the survey and giving their feedback.